philadams-zz/philadams.net/src/quotes.md

 -
 > Life shrinks and life expands in proportion to your willingness to assume
 > risk. _Casey Neistat_

 -
+> The right time is always right now. _Casey Neistat_

+-
 > A life is like a garden.
 Perfect moments can be had, but not preserved,